Speakers

 Mohamed Amen

 Mohamed serves as the Muslim Senior Advisor to the NYC Mayor’s Office, Community Affairs Unit.
-He was a NYPD officer with 18 years of service.
+He served as an NYPD officer for 18 years.
 He has expertise in cultural engagement and interfaith relations.
 He has a Juris Doctorate from Cairo University Law School, and completed a fellowship at the Interfaith Center of New York.

 Rev. A. R. Bernard